 Why is hyaluronic acid so great for our skin?

 The less moisturized and hydrated your skin is, the more it tends to sag and lose its structure.
-Hyaluronic Acid is unique in that it holds an impressive amount of moisture — literally 1,000 times its weight in water.
-Crazy, right?
+Hyaluronic Acid is unique in that it holds an impressive amount of moisture — it's capable of holding many times its weight in water.
 This amazing water-holding property means hyaluronic acid can easily and effectively provide hydration, helping our skin remain supple and glowing.

 When that water gets delivered into your skin, it releases and expands, helping to plump your complexion and give off that renowned glow.
 One of the most impressive things to note about HA is that it hydrates without over hydrating.
 When the skin becomes too moisturized, it no longer retains all of the key substances it requires.

 It’s notable, too, that hyaluronic acid is such a gentle ingredient it can be used on any type of skin, no matter its sensitivities or conditions, and is effective at calming inflamed blemishes and red complexions.

 How can I get my hands on some hyaluronic acid?

 Hyaluronic Acid is widely available for tons of uses.
 It’s used in gel form to treat mouth sores, as an oral medication to ease the symptoms of osteoarthritis, and as a liquid during eye and cataract surgeries.

 But you’re probably here because you want hyaluronic acid in your skincare, right?
 Sometimes referred to as the fountain of youth, hyaluronic acid is available as a skin treatment in the form of injectables, serums, and moisturizers.
 The simplest, most affordable and effective way to get a boost of hyaluronic acid is in a serum — a formula of tiny molecules that deeply penetrate the skin.
 You can find it in SLMD's Hyaluronic Acid Serum, formulated with Squalane, another great oil-based moisturizer.